TheTarados/AssDeb/ReadMe.md

+# What is this branch

+This is a branch aimed at making AssDeb a site.
+This was done in the most hacky way possible and you should not make your sites like this.
+This is an untestable mess because the Electron app is badly modularised.
+Yet... it kinda works.

 # What is AssDeb?

 AssDeb is a debugger made for assembler directly inspired by Zachtronics game.
 At the moment, it only supports armv4 but should be extended in the future to support other languages.